paps272003/february2018/day_four/Day4_Exercises.md

 Using the code from Exercises 2 of Day 3, write a function that takes in the name of a file, opens that file, counts each letter in that file, and returns the result as a dictionary.

-Exercise 2.
+Exercise 3.

 Create a function that can convert an integer to its Binary equivalent.
 How to convert to a Binary Number(https://www.wikihow.com/Convert-from-Decimal-to-Binary) [Use method 1]

-Exercise 3.
+Exercise 4.

 In the same file as Exercise 2 create a function that takes a Binary value and converts it to an integer.

-Exercise 4.
+Exercise 5.

 Create a class that represents a bucket

-	- For example, it can have three attributes:
+	- It should have at least three attributes:

 		- name